deathaplenty/OoS-MinimalSwordSlashes/Misc/Notes.md

 Can be killed on the way to D6

 ### Golden Octo
-Can be killed before D3.
+Can be after before D3.
 Ricky can body the octo pretty hard.
+Save warp back to D3 and continue regular any% route

 ### Golden Darknut
 Can be killed before D7

 ### Earliest obtainable time
 Before D7

+### Gleeok
+Bomb Bag upgrade is necessary, and maybe Blast Ring, too.